Planted Tank Gear Planted aquarium gear

 A filter for a planted tank has three jobs: move water gently enough to not uproot plants, house enough biological media for your bioload, and keep the tank clear without stripping CO₂.
 The right pick depends on tank size first, then livestock.

 1. Tank size.
 Flow rate should turn over the tank volume 4–6× per hour for planted setups.
-Less and you get dead spots; more and you blow plants around.
+Less and you get dead spots where detritus accumulates; more and you blow plants around.
+“Rated” flow on filter packaging is measured without media; actual flow is typically 40–60% of rated.
+A 20-gallon tank wants a filter rated 150–250 GPH to deliver 100–150 GPH of actual flow.

 Browse decisions